ijborda/covid19-statistics/README.md

-# Covid-19 Statistics | A COVID-19 Monitoring App
+# COVID-19 Statistics | A COVID-19 Monitoring App

-[Covid Statistics](https://imarijoyborda.com/covid19-statistics/) is a monitoring app that shows the percent and number of change in cases and deaths.
+[COVID-19 Statistics](https://imarijoyborda.com/covid19-statistics/) is a monitoring app that shows the percent and number of change in cases and deaths.
 Data are shown per country and in worldwide scale.

 My motivation: I'm currently involve in a local research group tackling COVID-19.
 With the large amount of data we have, it is easy to get drown on it.
 I made this web application to easily monitor the cases and deaths related to COVID-19 at a glance.
 With this, we can easily see whether the cases or deaths are rising significantly in the past days or not.
 This is intended to provide a quick feel of the COVID-19 situation at a country level.